 Square Terminal Troubleshooting

-There is a list of basic checks you can do for many issues you may encounter with Square Terminal.
+There are basic checks you can do for issues you may encounter with Square Terminal.

 Please make sure to walk through the following before going through issue-specific troubleshooting steps:

-- Make sure your device has the latest software.
-To update your Square Terminal software, tap the three horizontal lines in the upper left hand corner and select Settings.
-Scroll to the device section, tap General > About Terminal > Software Update.
+Make sure your device has the latest software.
+To update your Square Terminal software, tap the three horizontal lines in the upper left hand corner and select Settings > Hardware.
+Tap General > About Terminal > Software Update.
 If you don’t see the option to update your software then you’re all set.

-- Make sure your account is activated.
-Square Terminal is only available in the United States, Canada, United Kingdom and Australia at this time.
+Make sure your account is activated.
+Square Terminal is only available in the United States, Australia, Canada, United Kingdom, and Japan at this time.

 Confirm Square Terminal is connected to Wi-Fi.

-Toggle Wi-Fi off and on in Settings and check to make sure that you see a tick next to the network to which you are trying to connect.
+Toggle Wi-Fi off and on in Settings > Hardware > Network and check to make sure that you see a checkmark next to the network to which you are trying to connect.
 Confirm that you see the Wi-Fi status indicator on the top right corner of the status bar.

 Keep in mind, you won’t be able to connect your Square Terminal to a captive portal network or unsecured networks.
 A captive portal is a network that requires you to agree to terms or conditions to access the internet connection (these networks are common at coffee shops, airports, and other public internet access points).